Autor: Shelby Benavidez

-Dog bites are not just a shock to experience and a medical liability—they can carry legal consequences.
+Dog bites are not just shocking and medically serious – they can carry legal consequences.
 Whether you’re a dog owner or not, it’s important to understand that certain breeds are more likely to bite and cause injury to children and which breeds pose the least risk.

 Which Dog Breed Has the Highest Bite Rate?